 According to ESRB, this game contains: Violence

-According to ESRB, this game contains: Mild Violence
+According to ESRB, this game contains: Gambling, Use of Alcohol, Violence